ElliotWChan/ElliotWChan.github.io/_posts/publications/2026-01-16-Complacency.md

 I'm Elliot.
 I'm 27 years old.
 I have a PhD in DNA Biophysics.
 I do research studying how enzymes break down antibiotics.
 I train and compete in Olympic Weightlifting.
-And I own a 3D printer.
+I own a 3D printer.
 And I'm not sure if there's much more to me.

 ## Life's goal

 Half my life ago, I set the goal of getting my PhD and doing real science.
-It was around the time the Large Hadron Collider was coming online and every news site was posting about the end of the world (but not really).
+Around that time, the Large Hadron Collider was coming online and every news site was posting about the end of the world.
 Particle physics seemed like it was everywhere, it was the hot topic.
 That field didn't really pan out for me.
 Turns out, particle physics lectures at York weren't nearly as inspiring as all the TV documentaries and books were.

 Regardless, I fell into biophysics via a random meeting with a new PhD student in my to-be supervisor's lab.
-Eventually I had a chance to meet their supervisor, we designed a summer project together, off the back of that planned out what my PhD project would be, and here we are nearly 8 years later.
+Eventually I had a chance to meet their supervisor, and we designed a summer project together.
+Off the back of that we planned out what my PhD project would be, and here we are nearly 8 years later.

-At the start of 2023, I was writing my thesis and applying for jobs.
-I got a good offer at a government research lab, a permanent position with decent enough career progression, and I'd get to continue my work on biomolecular simulations.
-I guess I was too stuck in my PhD/academia goal, despite how good it was on paper I couldn't see myself doing it at the time.
-The work just wasn't exciting.
-I remember asking my friend, another finishing PhD student, if I was crazy for thinking of turning it down.
-He said yes.

-I ended up interviewing for a postdoc.
-The interview almost felt too easy, my three interviewers were very kind, interested in my work, the project I was applying for was (and still is!) incredibly cool and important work.
-I accepted the job 2 hours later.
-The next few weeks were a blur.
-I submitted my thesis, spent 2 weeks living in hotels trying to find a flat, and moved at the start of August.
-Bristol was not on my radar at all at the start of April, and I find myself still here 2 and a half years later.
-September 1<sup>st</sup> I passed my PhD viva, and that weekend I fully moved out of the city I called home for 7 years.
-I love York, I visit often, but I was ready to leave a lot of baggage behind.

 When I finished my PhD, a 12 year goal had been checked off.
 It was a huge goal, a genuine accomplishment, something I am proud of.
 The issue is, sometimes you